 In some instances, a driver will admit fault of their own accord.
 If you are not at fault, you can claim compensation from the other driver’s insurance provider for your injuries and damages to your vehicle.
 If you are at fault, you will not be able to make a personal injury claim for any injuries you received in the crash.
 You will be able to make a claim for damage to your vehicle from your own insurance provider.
 This will affect your insurance premiums and your no claims bonus.

 Another important piece of advice on what to do when you get into a car accident in the UK is to contact the relevant parties, which are typically as follows.

 When Should You Contact The Emergency Services

-If someone is seriously or critically injured, it is important to call an ambulance to be taken to the hospital right away for urgent treatment.
+If someone is seriously or critically injured in a road traffic accident, it is important to call an ambulance to be taken to the hospital right away for urgent treatment.
 To get an ambulance, dial 999.
 If someone has injuries that are not serious enough to require an ambulance, they can be taken to a hospital Accident & Emergency (A&E) department or GP surgery for treatment.

 How To Report A Car Accident To The Police